 Clyde, our pony cross bred gelding, was funded by a Masonic Group.
 He is the heart of our program and is often the first pony that our clients ever ride.
 Performing admirably with therapy pads as well as under saddle, he has aided many riders in overcoming their fears and moving onto success in our program.
 Clyde was recognized as Therapy Horse of the Year by the PA National Horse Show in 2016 and was even featured in ‘The Chronicle of the Horse’ for his award and contribution to therapeutic riding.

 George is a Standardbred whom Pegasus adopted from the good people at the Standardbred Retirement Foundation.
 He used to race, but now spends most of his time hanging around the pasture and taking long naps in his stall.
 His patience and quiet nature have made him excel at therapeutic work.
 He likes to spend his free time standing in the cross ties and being treated to a luxurious grooming.

 Marvel comes to us from a local lesson barn.
 He is reliable, gentle, and calm, preferring to take things slow and easy.
-He recently performed wonderfully for his riders at the Handicapped Riders Division of the Devon Horse Show, which resulted in riders qualifying to compete in the Dixon Oval at The Devon Horse Show 2018 Grand Championship class and assisting his rider place as Reserve Grand Champion overall.
+He recently performed wonderfully for his riders at the TRD Division of the Devon Horse Show, which resulted in riders qualifying to compete in the Dixon Oval at The Devon Horse Show 2018 Grand Championship class and assisting his rider place as Reserve Grand Champion overall.